-Once the live element is added, this makes the overall video more engaging.
+Once the live video element is added, this makes your overall content marketing strategy more engaging.
 It also makes them feel as if they are part of it instead of just passively watching.

 Live videos are a great way to grab your audience’s attention on social media because viewers tap on it for the “fear of missing out” or FOMO.